 Post-recruitment health information

 Once someone has been offered a job at the University they are asked to complete a simple health questionnaire.
 This may then trigger a second more in-depth questionnaire which is passed directly by the new employee to the medical OHS based at the Royal United Hospital (RUH).

 Health and wellbeing assessments

 These are bespoke assessments that are used to identify activities, roles or members of staff which may be susceptible to specific occupational hazards and to identify ways of reducing identified significant risks to a tolerable level.
 Assessments will consider all aspects of a role in order to determine suitable controls and actions to help reduce risk and maintain good health.
 Controls could include changes to workstations and job design or could include periodic health surveillance.
-Some occupational health assessments are carried out in-house by the University Health, Safety & Environment Service (UHSE) and some are referred to the OHS.
+Some occupational health assessments are carried out in-house by Safety, Health and Employee Wellbeing (SHEW) and some are referred to the OHS.

 Health and Wellbeing and specialist medical advice

-UHSE can provide generalist advice and support on a number of general health and wellbeing issues.
-Members of staff can contact UHSE direct for an informal discussion although for some issues they may be advised of the need to speak to their line manager so that referral to a medical professional can be made.
+SHEW can provide generalist advice and support on a number of general health and wellbeing issues.
+Members of staff can contact SHEW direct for an informal discussion although for some issues they may be advised of the need to speak to their line manager so that referral to a medical professional can be made.